curl/curl/docs/cmdline-opts/cookie-jar.md

 Specify to which file you want curl to write all cookies after a completed operation.
 Curl writes all cookies from its in-memory cookie storage to the given file at the end of operations.
-If no cookies are known, no data is written.
-The file is created using the Netscape cookie file format.
-If you set the filename to a single dash, "-", the cookies are written to stdout.
+Even if no cookies are known, a file is created so that it removes any formerly existing cookies from the file.
+The file uses the Netscape cookie file format.
+If you set the filename to a single minus, "-", the cookies are written to stdout.

 The file specified with --cookie-jar is only used for output.
 No cookies are read from the file.
 To read cookies, use the --cookie option.
 Both options